 Another bonus: the dental office is now scheduling my cleanings every 6 months instead of every 4 months.

-Swishing with salt water after brushing and flossing is simple, very inexpensive, and easily obtainable.
+Swishing with salt water after brushing and flossing is simple, inexpensive, and easily obtainable.

 How does it work?